Cameroon Radio Television: History

-The first images were broadcast on March 20, 1985, in Bamenda, during the Congress of the Cameroonian National Union (UNC) which will give birth to the Democratic Rally of the Cameroonian People (RDPC).
-The first visit of Pope John Paul II to Cameroon is also broadcast during this experimental phase.
-Television definitely starts on Monday, December 23, 1985 at 6 p.m.
+The first images were broadcast on March 20, 1985, in Bamenda, during the Congress of the Cameroonian National Union (UNC) which gave birth to the Democratic Rally of the Cameroonian People (RDPC).
+The first visit of Pope John Paul II to Cameroon was also broadcast during this experimental phase.
+Television definitely started on Monday, December 23, 1985 at 6 p.m.; broadcasting on channel 5 using a 10 kW transmitter.

 On April 26, 1986, by ordinance number 86/001, the National Television Office CTV was created.
 Decree 86/005 of April 26, 1986 sets the rules for the organization and operation of National Television.

-The Direction de la Radiodiffusion and Cameroon Television, which were separate entities, will merge in favor of laws number 87/019 of December 17, 1987 establishing the system of audiovisual communication in Cameroon and number 67/020 of December 17, 1987, creating of the Cameroonian Broadcasting and Television Office (CRTV).
-Decree number 88/126 of January 25, 1988 formalizes the organization and functioning of the Office of Radiodiffusion-Télévision Camerounaise.
+The Direction de la Radiodiffusion and Cameroon Television, which were separate entities, merged in favor of laws number 87/019 of December 17, 1987 establishing the system of audiovisual communication in Cameroon and number 67/020 of December 17, 1987, creating the Cameroonian Broadcasting and Television Office (CRTV).
+Decree number 88/126 of January 25, 1988 formalized the organization and functioning of the Office of Radiodiffusion-Télévision Camerounaise.

-CRTV was directed in turn by:
+CRTV was directed, in turn, by: